newmancroos/SecureMicroservices/README.md

         };
 </pre>

-Finally we need to map the Identity Server user to the new User class
+Finally we need to map the Identity Server user to the new User class in the Identity project, and alosin the MVC Client project we need to specify in the program.cs

+- Identity Project
 <pre>
   // Add services to the container. builder.Services.AddIdentityServer()